Eric Dionne earns French-language publication award for research in edumetrics

 "We hope that our modest contribution will help train a new generation of specialists in edumetrics, especially since Rasch modelling is gaining ground in scientific journals with international influence,” he adds.

-Avancing French-language research in education
+Advancing French-language research in education

-"It is with immense pride that I learn Professors Eric Dionne and Sébastien Béland were awarded the Louise-Dandurand Prize to for their book Appliquer le modèle de Rasch : défis et pistes de solution.
+"It is with immense pride that I learn Professors Eric Dionne and Sébastien Béland were awarded the Louise-Dandurand Prize for their book Appliquer le modèle de Rasch : défis et pistes de solution.
 This prestigious distinction recognizes the excellence of their scientific contribution to a field of paramount importance for the advancement of research in education," says Francis Bangou, Dean of the Faculty of Education.

 "I extend my most sincere congratulations to them for this well-deserved award, which testifies to their dedication to excellence and the influence of French language research."